Presidential Connections to Greater Washington National Parks

 National Mall and Memorial Parks:

 The National Mall and Memorial Parks possesses a unique and important presidential legacy.
-From the 1791 day when President George Washington walked the ground of the emerging capital city to the January 2009 day when President-elect Barack Obama descended the steps of the Lincoln Memorial, every President of the United States will have visited some element of National Mall and Memorial Parks.
+From the 1791 day when President George Washington walked the ground of the emerging capital city to the 2017 inauguration when president-elect Donald Trump descended the steps of the Lincoln Memorial, every President of the United States has visited some element of National Mall and Memorial Parks.
 This is the only National Park Service unit that can boast of this distinct honor.
 Click here for information about specific presidential connections to other National Mall and Memorial Parks sites.

 National Capital Park-East: